MI-AFP/tutorials/tutorials/04_types-errors.md

 ### OverloadedStrings

 OK!
 So we have multiple types which we can use for working with strings in Haskell.
 But wait...
-If we have string literal, for example `"Hello, world!"`, what type it is?
+If we have string literal, for example `"Hello, world!"`, what type is it?
 It is `String` (`[Char]`)!
-Something like we have with numeric literals would be good (look at type of `5` or `7.5`).
+Something, like we have with numeric literals, would be good (look at the type of `5` or `7.5`).

 ```